Waikato River: Public cruises

 A ferry service along part of its length was for years conducted by Caesar Roose, several of whose descendants still live beside it.
 He brought the 1894 400-passenger steamer Manuwai from the Whanganui in 1920.
-In 1924 a Cambridge to Port Waikato excursion was being run 2 or 3 times a year, taking 12 to 14 hours downstream and a few hours longer upstream.
+In 1924 a Cambridge to Port Waikato excursion was being run 2 or 3 times a year, taking 12 to 14 hours downstream and a few hours longer upstream; for example steamers in 1939 took about 90 minutes from Ngāruawāhia to Hamilton.
 Manuwai sank at her moorings in 1938, but was taken to Mercer for repair in 1939, where she was converted to a barge.
 Several of the old steamers remain under, or beside the river, including the Manuwai, Rawhiti (built 1925) and Freetrader on the west bank just south of Mercer.
 A 1928 article listed 14 boats that had provided river services.
 To improve navigation, rocks in the Narrows at Tamahere were removed in 1919.

 Public cruises operate from Aratiatia to Huka Falls, across the river to Orakei Korako, from Hamilton Gardens to Mystery Creek and Fairfield Bridge and, since 2009, from Tuakau to Port Waikato.

 On 19 July 2021 a ferry service began on the river in Hamilton, linking Swarbrick's Landing and Braithwaite Park with the museum and gardens.
 Services ended with liquidation of the company in September 2022.